aidandamerell/Spotlight/README.md

                                exist - E.G. child.parent.local (default: local)
   -g, --groupname=<s>          Name of group to enumerate -l, --ldaptype               Use unecrypted LDAP
-  -m, --dumphashes             Dump the groups user hashes, account requires
+  -e, --enumgroups             Enumerate groups and member count -n, --enumtrusts             Enumerate Active Directory trusts -o, --nonestedmembers        Do not perform Nested Member of -m, --enumallusers           Enumerate all users on the domain -f, --findadmins             Find users who are Admins -q, --queryuser=<s>          Query the membership of a single user -s, --dumphashes             Dump the groups user hashes, account requires
                                domain administrative privilege
-  -e, --enumgroups             Enumerate groups and member count -n, --enumtrusts             Enumerate Active Directory trusts -s, --enumallusers           Enumerate all users on the domain -q, --queryuser=<s>          Query the membership of a single user -o, --domaincomputers=<s>    Find all the domain joined machines (options:
+  -i, --domaincomputers=<s>    Find all the domain joined machines (options:
                                all, workstations, servers, domaincontrollers) -c, --cracked=<s>            A list of cracked credentials from which to add to the users output
   -v, --csv                    CSV output
-  -r, --restore=<s>            Restore from YAML log file --help                       Show this message
+  -r, --restore=<s>            Restore from YAML log file --redacted                   Output to CSV without sensitive information -x, --external=<s>           List of usernames from external OSINT --help                       Show this message
 ```
 ## Highlights